elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} You have heard ...
-You have heard ...
+- {:.pr.i} You've heard ...
+You've heard ...
 Toussaint comes.
 Toussaint puts his feet on the ground ...
-Toussaint begins his climb up the staircase.
-Toussaint crosses the first step.
-He mounts the second.
+Toussaint starts going up the staircase.
+Toussaint takes the first step.
+He takes the second.
 Toussaint is on the perron.
-Step by step, Toussaint sets foot on the ditch cloaked in slippery smiles ...
+Step by step, Toussaint sets foot on the ditch cloaked with slippery smiles ...

 - {:.sp} Toussaint.

 - {:.i2} You won't stop me from speaking to my friends without eclipse
 - Fat moon, bad weed, sycamore, sycamore ...
-- These are my loves, here are my hates
+- Those are my loves, here are my hates
 - and my voice a wise child at the edge of your alcove.

 - {:.sp} The Chorus *(distant.)*